 Asking current customers about their experience while visiting can provide invaluable insights.
 We've found that managers who have been with a facility for 3+ years typically provide significantly better service than locations with high staff turnover.

-Yes - at least 35 storage facilities in San Diego offer outdoor parking for car, boat, and RV storage.
-Some facilities even offer covered parking or indoor storage to help protect your vehicle from the elements.
-Indoor and covered options generally cost more than regular outdoor parking.
+Yes - at least 17 storage facilities in San Diego offer outdoor parking for car, boat, and RV storage.
+Some facilities offer covered parking or drive-up storage to help protect your vehicle from the elements.
+Drive-up and covered options generally cost more than regular outdoor parking spaces.

-The average price for a climate controlled storage unit in San Diego on November 15, 2025 is $69.22 per month.
+The average price for a climate controlled storage unit in San Diego on February 14, 2026 is $67.62 per month.
 Prices vary depending on unit size and facility location.
-You can find the cheapest climate controlled storage unit in San Diego at Life Storage - 3919 - San Diego - Riviera Shores St for $18.00 per month.
+You can find the cheapest climate controlled storage unit in San Diego at Pacific Highway Storage for $11.00 per month.